MultiAdaptive/document/Domicon-WhitePaper-V2.1.md

 After the data commitment is acknowledged in the consensus layer, the first broadcast nodes to receive the data will begin to broadcast the data to other broadcast nodes through the P2P network.
 They are also the first ones responsible for the data: if the majority of broadcast nodes, even with data sampling, cannot obtain the data, then they can initiate punitive measures against the first batch of broadcast nodes, such as slashing.

-On the other hand, if the broadcast node does not get the latest data, it will also receive a penalty, which is achieved through broadcast proof: Domicon system will spot check the data within 14 days, and if the broadcast node cannot give the corresponding proof, then he will be punished.
+On the other hand, if the broadcast node does not get the latest data, it will also receive a penalty, which is achieved through broadcast proof: Domicon system will spot-check the data within 14 days, and if the broadcast node cannot give the corresponding proof, then he will be punished.

 ## Storage Layer